soupwaylee/soupwaylee.github.io/src/markdown-pages/group-representation-with-matrices.md

 does the job, since

 $$ D(a) \cdot D(b) = \begin{pmatrix} 1 & 0 \\ a+b & 1 \end{pmatrix} = D(a+b).$$

+Lastly, one should always bear in mind the trivial representation that holds for all elements in a group with $D(g) = 1$ and we can see that it always fulfills the definition of a representation.

 ### Takeaways